Hi, I'm Joshua Fahler

 Freeman Industries Training Module (Adobe Captivate)

 A scenario-based training module built with Adobe Captivate, focused on proper PPE use and industrial safety compliance.
 Includes branching navigation and custom visuals.
-Click the image to see the lesson in action or "LEARN MORE" to read a design overview.

 Designed for Learning: Structured Lessons & Interactive Simulations